takumi0706/google-calendar-mcp/README.md

 ### Common Errors

 - **JSON Parsing Errors**: If you see errors like `Unexpected non-whitespace character after JSON at position 4 (line 1 column 5)`, it's typically due to malformed JSON-RPC messages.
-This has been fixed in versions 0.2.6+, 0.6.3, improved in 0.6.4, and completely resolved in 0.6.5 with a more robust JSON parsing implementation.
+While attempts were made to fix these issues in v0.6.x, critical bugs still remain.
+Please use v0.5.1 which is currently the most stable version.
 - **Authentication Errors**: Verify your Google OAuth credentials
 - **Connection Errors**: Make sure only one instance of the server is running
 - **Disconnection Issues**: Ensure your server is properly handling MCP messages without custom TCP sockets